 Always notify your doctor and pharmacist if you are taking any other medicines, including herbal tonics such as traditional Chinese medicines, supplements and medicines that you buy without a prescription.

-Avoid excessive consumption (more than 1 litre a day) of grapefruit juice.
+Avoid excessive consumption of grapefruit or grapefruit juice (more than 1 litre a day).

-Store in a cool, dry place away from the reach of children.
+Store the powder for injection in a cool, dry place away from the reach of children.

 Medicines must not be used past the expiry date.

-As this is a cancer medicine, return any unused or expired medicine to your pharmacist, clinic or hospital for disposal.
+As Ifosfamide is a cancer medicine, always return any unused or expired medicine to the clinic, hospital or pharmacy for disposal.
+Do not throw it away in the household waste.